 Often, the design of an interface is quite important in determining how usable it is -- removing extraneous functions can clean things up and make the interfaces more intuitive, even at the expense of features.
 It's always tough to determine the right balance between something that does a simple function well versus something that does a whole lot, but in a complex interface.
 This is an eternal trade-off, but one that constantly pushes me to evolve in many areas of creativity and craft.

-If you're interested in the truly fascinating programming environment that is Max MSP Jitter, there is a free, fully-functional 30-day trial available on the Cycling '74 site.
-Students can also get a 9-month fully-functional version very affordably.
-Thank you Cycling!
+If you're interested in the fascinating programming environment that is Max, do check out the free, 30-day download on the Cycling '74 site.
+Student and educational institution discounts abound for this software as well...thank you Cycling!

 Also definitely check out the forums :: they have been invaluable to me for years, being the source of many fresh ideas (not to mention clever techniques or solutions to problems).
 There's the complete range of experience and expertise there, and many example patches get posted all the time.
 My username on the forums is seejayjames.